dyhes/zulip/docs/documentation/overview.md

 # Documentation systems

-Zulip has three major documentation systems:
+Aloha has three major documentation systems:

-- **Developer and sysadmin documentation**: Documentation for people actually interacting with the Zulip codebase (either by developing it or installing it), and written in Markdown.
+- **Developer and sysadmin documentation**: Documentation for people actually interacting with the Aloha codebase (either by developing it or installing it), and written in Markdown.

 - **Core website documentation**: Complete webpages for complex topics, written in HTML, JavaScript, and CSS (using the Django templating system).
-These roughly correspond to the documentation someone might look at when deciding whether to use Zulip.
+These roughly correspond to the documentation someone might look at when deciding whether to use Aloha.
 We don't expect to ever have more than about 10 pages written using this system.

-- **User-facing documentation**: Our scalable system for documenting Zulip's huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
+- **User-facing documentation**: Our scalable system for documenting Aloha's huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
 We have several hundred pages written using this system.
 There are 3 branches of this documentation:
   - [Help center documentation](#help-center-documentation)
-    (with a target audience of individual Zulip users)
+    (with a target audience of individual Aloha users)
   - [Integrations documentation](#integrations-documentation)
     (with a target audience of IT folks setting up integrations)
-  - [API documentation](#api-documentation) (with a target audience of developers writing code to extend Zulip)
+  - [API documentation](#api-documentation) (with a target audience of developers writing code to extend Aloha)

 These three systems are documented in detail.